AnchalAgrahari/project-static-webpage-hosting/hostingGuide.md

 # CDN (Contant Delvery Network)
-*it is like mini server all arount the world .
-Instead of loading a website  from the main server , it ;loads from seerver near your location.
+* it is like mini server all arount the world .
+Instead of loading a website  from the main server , it loads from seerver near your location.
 It is a network of srever distributed to deliver static content faster to users.
 It has fastest caues of nereast location avalibality It can be able to handle more users at once